ETS Response to Hybrid Instruction (long)

 For IT, therefore, the challenge was to support this hybrid model.

-Engineering Technical Services (ETS) already worked with the University Technology Office (UTO) to setup Citrix VDI to provide Remote Lab Access to the students.
+Engineering Technical Services (ETS) already worked with the ASU Enterprise Technology (formerly known as the University Technology Office) to setup Citrix VDI to provide Remote Lab Access to the students.
 Now we had to switch the Labs to dual mode.
 With social distancing requirements, computers were blocked off to encourage social distancing — and those blocked off computers were kept available for Remote Access via Citrix VDI.

 Additionally, ALL computers were configured to switch to Remote Access mode once the Labs physically closed, increasing remote availability.